camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration/database.md

 :::

 This page describes advanced database connection configuration for Web Modeler.
-For a general guide on how to set up Web Modeler's database connection, please visit [the configuration overview](configuration.md#database).
+For a general guide on how to set up Web Modeler's database connection, visit [the configuration overview](configuration.md#database).

 ## Configuring SSL for the database connection